mamazu/documentation-parser/README.md

 >\```

 ### Validators
-* CompositeValidator: Validates all of it's children passed into the constructor
+* CompositeValidator: Validates all of its children passed into the constructor
 * PHP:
     * ClassExistenceValidator: Validates if the classes referenced in the use statement exist
-    * PhpStanValidator (optional): Validates the code with phpstan
+    * PhpStanValidator (optional): Validates the code with PHPstan
 * XML:
     * XMLValidator: Checks if the document contains valid XML
 * YAML / YML: